C. Douglas Dillon: Secretary of the Treasury

-Dillon proposed the fifth round of tariff negotiations under the General Agreement on Tariffs and Trade (GATT), conducted in Geneva 1960–1962; it came to be called the "Dillon Round" and led to substantial tariff reduction.
+On tariff policy, Dillon proposed the fifth round of tariff negotiations under the General Agreement on Tariffs and Trade (GATT), conducted in Geneva 1960–1962; it came to be called the "Dillon Round" and led to substantial tariff reduction.
 Dillon was important in securing presidential power for reciprocal tariff reductions under the Trade Expansion Act of 1962.
 He also played a role in crafting the Revenue Act of 1962, which established a 7 percent investment credit to spur industrial growth.
 He supervised revision of depreciation rules to benefit corporate investment.

+Dillon supervised the development of a reform package.
+He made a case before Congress to withhold taxes on interest and dividend income.
+The goal was to combat widespread tax evasion.
+Additionally, he advocated for the closure of loopholes utilized by foreign "tax haven" corporations and businessmen who deducted entertainment expenses.
+Although Congress rejected most of the administration's reform program during the summer of 1962, Dillon nevertheless endorsed the final package because it included a 7 percent investment tax credit.

+Kennedy also made use of Dillon's diplomatic skills.
+He was made the leader of the American delegation dispatched to Punta del Este, Uruguay, in August 1961 to commence the Alliance for Progress.
+Dillon committed the U.S. to provide $20 billion in low-interest loans over the next decade to enhance the living conditions in Latin America.
+He endorsed the "revolution of rising expectations" and aimed to convert it into a "revolution of rising satisfactions."
+Additionally, Dillon served on the National Security Council and actively participated in the intense discussions surrounding the Cuban Missile Crisis in October 1962.

 Philanthropy

 A close friend of John D. Rockefeller III, he was chairman of the Rockefeller Foundation from 1972 to 1975.
 He also served alongside John Rockefeller on the 1973 Commission on Private Philanthropy and Public Needs, and under Nelson Rockefeller in the Rockefeller Commission to investigate CIA activities.
-He had been president of Harvard Board of Overseers, chairman of the Brookings Institution, and vice chairman of the Council on Foreign Relations.
+He served as president of Harvard Board of Overseers, chairman of the Brookings Institution, and vice chairman of the Council on Foreign Relations.

 Metropolitan Museum of Art

 With his first wife, Dillon collected Impressionist art.
-He was a longtime trustee of the Metropolitan Museum, serving as its President (1970–1977) and then chairman.
+He was a longtime trustee of the Metropolitan Museum of Art, serving as its President (1970–1977) and then chairman.
 He built up its Chinese galleries and served as a member of the Museum's Centennial committee.
 He personally donated $20 million to the museum and led a fundraising campaign, which raised an additional $100 million.

+In 2004, the Metropolitan Museum of Art exhibited The Douglas Dillon Legacy: Chinese Painting for the Metropolitan Museum, celebrating Dillon’s gifts and the establishment of The Dillon Fund in the field of Chinese art.
+The exhibit displayed more than 50 Chinese masterworks.
+The Dillon Fund supported the creation of the Douglas Dillon Galleries for Chinese Painting and Calligraphy and “endowed a departmental chairmanship in Chinese art, and a position in Chinese painting conservation, and provided funding for several important publications on the collection.”

 He received the Medal of Freedom in 1989.